JanSchor/EVO-sim2/export_formats/README.md

 Each scenario file starts with `head{}`.
 Inside head there are informations for simulation that do not change during the entire run of program.

+After head there can be two lines, that are not nescessary needed.
+First line is `brains{}`, which specifies that the simulation should start with already evolved creatures.
+The second line id `graph{}`.
+Graph line is telling the program to store some values during the entire simulation to create graph and some statistics from them.

-After head there are separate informations for each generation, where something is supposed to change.
+After that there are separate informations for each generation, where something is supposed to change.
 The lines look like this: `NUMBER{}`, where `NUMBER` represents number of generation.
 Important generations are the first one and the last one, because these define the boundaries of simulation.
 This means the simulation can start on generation `10000` and end on generation `20000`.
-This is not usefull yet, but it is ready for future implementation of importing brains.

 > [!CAUTION]
 > If some parameters are not set, program will replace them with default values, this can create unwanted scenario.